iganev/mlx90640-capture/README.md

 ## Acknowledgements

 Thanks to [rpmlx90640](https://crates.io/crates/rpmlx90640) and [mlx9064x](https://crates.io/crates/mlx9064x) crates that provide the driver backends for Raspberry Pi and Linux Embedded HAL.

+# License

+This project is open sourced under the MIT License.